eupn/bno055/README.md

 ### Using external 32k crystal

-For better performance, it is advised to connect and use external 32k quartz crystal.
+For better performance, it is recommended to connect and use external 32k quartz crystal.

-User could enable or disable it by calling `set_external_crystal`:
+You enable or disable its use by calling `set_external_crystal`:

 ```rust
 bno055